 Today just about a half-hour before the sun went down my husband heard some strange sound when he was ready to roll into our garage.
 “Get your camera!”
 He rushed into the house and also grabbed his.
 When I ran out, I saw a pair of birds flying across the street.
 I could not tell what they are till they suddenly ‘moved in’ and perched on a plum tree about 10 feet from me.

 They are the same birds I saw in spring when they were pounding our vent cap on the roof to call their mates.
 Again I saw one making its needlework on a birch tree at my walk.
 Its official name is ‘red-naped sapsucker’, a Northern American woodpecker.

 When the birds were close to me, I was getting more anxious to snap a shot.
-With many crabapples hanging and twigs in the way and their constant change of the anchor points, I fired many shots, but only got a few decent images.
+With many crabapples hanging and twigs in the way and their constant change of the anchor points, I fired many shots but only got a few decent images.
 They came for the crabapples.
 I expected that they would come back and enjoy the fruits, but they have not been back since.

-While we were waiting outside of a real estate rental office in Smoky Mountains, a small flock of birds were chirping on the same tree.
+While we were waiting outside of a real estate rental office in the Smoky Mountains, a small flock of birds was chirping on the same tree.
 I thought I was fast enough to get ready, but they were gone in a dash.
-Unexpectedly, a larger bird flew from distance and landed on the tree right in front of me!
+Unexpectedly, a larger bird flew from a distance and landed on the tree right in front of me!
 He was moving from one limb to the other, I barely caught this shot.